Cappelletti Pasta

 Cappelletti vs. Tortellini: What’s the Difference?

-It is often confused with tortellini, but they are distinct from each other.
+It is often confused with Tortellini, but they are distinct.

 • Cappelletti: Larger in size, shaped like a little hat, traditionally filled with cheese or meat, and common in broth.